Home > Parks

 Bringing Prohibited Goods On-Site

 There’s a huge list of prohibited items that you can’t enter the parks with.
-Alcohol and guns are two of the things that many people have tried to sneak into the parks in the past.
+Alcohol and guns are two of the things that many people have tried to sneak into the parks in the past, which is a more serious action.
 As you walk through security, you are very likely to be caught with these items, leaving you in hot water as the police are usually nearby.
 Make sure you don’t bring anything that’s on this list of banned items into the parks or water parks, or you might be heading straight to Disney jail.

 Can you get banned from Disney for life?